Investors can save more into pensions from 6 April 2018, when the lifetime allowance (LTA) increases from £1 million to £1.03 million.

 The LTA is a critical part of pension planning.
 It is the total value of payouts from pension savings, as a lump sum or income, before additional tax charges apply.

 After reductions to the LTA in recent years, the allowance is now moving in the opposite direction — although £1.03 million remains significantly less than the £1.8 million permitted in 2012.
-The government has also announced the LTA will rise annually in line with inflation.
+The government has also announced the lifetime allowance will rise annually in line with inflation.
 The increase at the start of the tax year is based on the previous September’s CPI figure, in this case 3%.

 A holistic approach